cyborgdream/cyborgdream.github.io/content/221101-soft-is-gardening.md

 We start all over again.
 And do different things every day, even the things that are the same feel different.
 It's never consuming, never tiring, never less, never more.

 I guess this post is both a written self-reflection of what I noticed in the last few months about who I am professionally and also an invitation for fellow software engineers to experiment with pursuing their passions alongside with software.
 The times I pursued my dreams intensily (moved countries, changed my life style completely) is when I feel most happy and accomplished with my software work.
-Even if when completely unrelated with the dreams, like now.
+Even when it's completely unrelated with the dreams, like now.

 Wishing you all love and brightness for a happy life.
 Spaciousness and peace to pursue your dreams.